intel-lab-lkp/linux/Documentation/locking/hwspinlock.rst

 Attempt to lock a previously-assigned hwspinlock, but immediately fail if it is already taken.

-Upon a successful return from this function, preemption is disabled so caller must not sleep, and is advised to release the hwspinlock as soon as possible, in order to minimize remote cores polling on the hardware interconnect.
+Upon a successful return from this function, preemption is disabled on non-PREEMPT_RT kernels so caller must not sleep and is advised to release the hwspinlock as soon as possible, in order to minimize remote cores polling on the hardware interconnect.

 Returns 0 on success and an appropriate error code otherwise (most notably -EBUSY if the hwspinlock was already taken).
-The function will never sleep.
+The function will never sleep on a non-PREEMPT_RT kernel.

 ::